Charge density waves and electronic properties of superconducting kagome metals

-$A$V$_3$Sb$_5$ exhibits superconductivity from the CDW normal state.
-The most recent STM experiment \cite{Chen2021} on CsV$_3$Sb$_5$ reveals a superconducting gap $\sim 0.5$ meV, which puts the superconductor in the strong-coupling regime with 2$\Delta/k_BT_c$ around 4.6.
+\textit{Superconductivity --} $A$V$_3$Sb$_5$ exhibits superconductivity from the CDW normal state.
+The most recent STM on CsV$_3$Sb$_5$ reveals a superconducting gap $\Delta$ $\sim 0.5$ meV\cite{Chen2021}, which puts the superconductor in the strong-coupling regime with 2$\Delta/k_BT_c \sim 5$.
 A natural question is whether the superconductivity is driven by the electron-phonon coupling in Bardeen-Cooper-Schrieffer (BCS) scenario \cite{BCS1957}.
-Therefore, we have calculated the electron-phonon coupling constant ($\lambda$) for the ISD phase and estimated the $T_c$ based on McMillan's formula which applies in the strong-coupled regime \cite{McMillan1968},
+Therefore, we have calculated the electron-phonon coupling for the ISD phase and estimated the $T_c$ based on McMillan's formula.
+Table \ref{Table_SC} lists the calculated $T_c$ for ISD phases of three materials.
+The deformation potentials ($D$) are one order of magnitude smaller than the known BCS superconductor MgB$_2$ \cite{An2001MgB2}.
+The phonon-mediated attractive interaction($\lambda$) is smaller than 1, indicating that three materials are in the weakly-coupled regime.
+It is in contradiction with the experimental indication from the superconducting gap mentioned above.
+The smallness of $\lambda$ for CsV$_3$Sb$_5$ is mainly due to the low DOS ($N_F$) at the Fermi energy.
+The calculated $T_c$ values are much smaller than the corresponding experimental values.
+Especially, phonons alone cannot account for the experimentally determined strong coupling superconductivity in CsV$_3$Sb$_5$.
+It indicates the unconventional mechanism of the superconductivity observed in these materials.
+In addition, we expect that the DOS reduction at the Fermi energy due to the CDW will lead to a Tc reduction.
+In this sense, the CDW and superconductivity are competing which is an interesting question for future study.